yoanndw/ArdaansASM/README.md

-# VASM
+# Ardaans ASM

-**Note of October 17: The work is still in progress.
-The first version will be available soon.**
+**DISCLAIMER: This project is still in development.
+All you'll see might change in the future.**

-VASM is a small assembly language, that I'm making to learn more on language design, and also for fun.
+Ardaans is a small assembly language, that I'm making to learn more on language design, and also for fun.

+Ardaans is still in Beta (version 0.1).

 [Learn more](Doc.md).